 6. Booking and exploring campgrounds in your RV trip

-First-timers should also find out if their RV comes equipped with a 30 or 50 amp, in order to park and plug themselves the right spot.
+First timers should also find out if their RV comes equipped with a 30 or 50 amp to park and plug themselves in the right spot.
 The ideal situation is to have an easily accessible adaptor to fully hook and charge up your RV, a dump station to process out your waste from your vehicle, and on-site staff to assist you and your many needs.
-Keep in mind that the most challenging part about setting up camp would be tearing it down once more, as it will be tricky to recall every step and approach that you took in getting everything ready for the first time!
+Keep in mind that the most challenging part about setting up camp is tearing it down once more, as it will be tricky to recall every step and approach that you took in getting everything ready for the first time!

-7. Other useful tips to know for your RV trip
+7. Other useful tips to know for your first RV trip

 A green light for RV travel